A stitch in time saves Nine(wells)

 - The Facebook group ‘NHS Scotland For the Love of Scrubs’ has been working tirelessly with professionals from the fashion, theatre and costume industries and local sewers to produce scrubs, and is also making a significant contribution to supplies in NHS Tayside.

 NHS Tayside Medical Director Professor Peter Stonebridge said, “We are very grateful to everyone who is offering to produce scrubs to help protect our frontline staff.
-It’s a real team effort with partners in local industry, university and communities coming together and using their skills to create the additional suits we need.
+It’s a real team effort with partners in the local industry, university and communities coming together and using their skills to create the additional suits we need.

 “Halley Stevensons has even re-opened its factory in Dundee to start production on these suits which will be truly unique to NHS Tayside.

 “We have been so impressed and overwhelmed by the response of everyone working together.
-Thank you everyone.”
+Thank you, everyone.”

 Jane Keith, Programme Co-Director for Textile Design at DJCAD, said, “As soon as we were alerted by NHS Tayside that there was a need for scrubs that we might be able to help with, we got thinking and moved quickly into action.